erikc5000/island-time/docs/getting-started.md

 ### JVM

-Island Time requires Java 8 or above.
+Java 8 or above is required.

 ### Android

-Island Time requires Android Gradle Plugin 4.0 or later and a minimum compile SDK of API 21.
+Android Gradle Plugin 4.0 or above and a minimum compile SDK of API 21 are required.

 ## Gradle Setup